ragu8/llm_os/README.md

 # LLM OS

-LLM OS is an emerging operating system inspired by Andrej Karpathy's concept, designed to leverage AI models like OpenAI's GPT-4 for a wide range of tasks.
+LLM OS is an emerging operating system Designed to leverage AI models like OpenAI's GPT-4 for various tasks.

 ## Overview

-LLM OS acts as a kernel process facilitating problem-solving by coordinating various resources such as memory, computation tools, and external APIs.
+LLM OS acts as a kernel process facilitating problem-solving by coordinating resources such as memory, computation tools, and external APIs.
 It integrates capabilities for reading/generating text, extensive knowledge across subjects, internet browsing, and utilizing existing software infrastructure.

 ### Key Features